cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

       [here](https://kubernetes.io/docs/concept/scheduling/kube-scheduler/)

-## Assigning Pods to Nodes - pod configuration
+## Assigning Pods to Nodes - Pod Configuration

 A pod can be assigned to a node either via the scheduler or can be manually directed to a node via the nodeName field in the pod config